Rapunga Whakaaro | Philosophy

 Lauren is in her final year of study at Te Herenga Waka, Victoria University of Wellington where she is completing a Bachelor of Laws and Commerce, majoring in Marketing.
 She thoroughly enjoys her studies and is excited to be immersed in the workplace, expanding her knowledge and skills.

 Lauren is passionate about people, and it is important for her to be able to help her community; this sparked her interest in a career in law!
 In her spare time, Lauren can be found exploring new tramping tracks, spending time with friends, heading back home to Rotorua for a dip in the lake or a hot swim and much needed whānau time.

 Chanelle is our office manager.
 Her days are filled with the many challenges that come with keeping the office running smoothly, and all its inhabitants happy.

-Away from the office Chanelle spends quality time with family and doing things that keep her active.
-She enjoys boxing/fight conditioning classes (she’d never hurt a fly though!) and the occasional bike ride/casual jog along the Hutt River.
+Away from the office Chanelle enjoys spending time with family, loves a good psychological crime book and doing things that keep her active.
 She balances all this activity with a past time she likes to call “The Lazy Sunday” – its self-explanatory!

 04 974 8905